the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab3_fortune/_index.md

 # Fortune Server

-In this lab we are going to delve further into Banjo by focusing on `models.py` and error handeling in `views.py`.
+In this lab we are going to delve further into Banjo by focusing on `models.py` and error handling in `views.py`.

 📖 **Open the Banjo documentation:** [cs.fablearn.org/docs/banjo/index.html](https://cs.fablearn.org/docs/banjo/index.html)